 The Basics of Remote Direct Memory Access (RDMA) in vSphere

-Remote Direct Memory Access (RDMA) is an extenion of the Direct Memory Acces (DMA) technology, which is the ability to access host memory directly without CPU intervention.
+Remote Direct Memory Access (RDMA) is an extension of the Direct Memory Access (DMA) technology, which is the ability to access host memory directly without CPU intervention.
 RDMA allows for accessing memory data from one host to another.
-A key charateric or RDMA is that it greatly improves throughput and performance because less CPU cycles are needed to process the network packets.
+A key characteristic of RDMA is that it greatly improves throughput and performance while lowering latency because less CPU cycles are needed to process the network packets.

 Traditional Data Path vs RDMA